14 Feel-Better Foods to Eat When You Have a Cold

 Chock-full of potassium, as well as other powerful nutrients such as fiber and vitamin B6, bananas are about as good as it gets when it comes to strengthening your immune system.
-Additionally, studies have found that the electrolytes in bananas have seriously impressive energy-boosting benefits, which certainly comes in handy when you’re feeling fatigued from a cold.
+Additionally, studies have found that the electrolytes in bananas have energy-boosting benefits, which comes in handy when you’re feeling fatigued from a cold.
 Miller recommends adding a dollop of nut butter on a plain, sliced banana for a heart-healthy snack, or tossing some slices into your oatmeal, low-fat yogurt, or unsweetened cereal.
 You can also add them to smoothies and baked goods, like muffins, pancakes, and bread.
 For more-instant relief, try one of these natural cold remedies that really work.

 If you’ve only come across barley as an ingredient in a soup, you might not be familiar with its slew of health benefits, particularly for your immune system.
 “Barley is a good source of fiber and selenium, which appears to have a powerful effect on the immune system due to its antioxidant properties,” Miller says.
 He recommends incorporating barley into just about every savory meal you consume.
 “Add it into salads with fruit, vegetables, nuts, seeds, beans, and fresh herbs (barley with mushrooms, spinach, cannellini beans, and thyme),” he says.
 “It can also be used to make risottos and pilafs.”
-If you’re in the mood for a soup, try chicken barley, mushroom barley, or vegetable barley soup.
-You can also have it for breakfast; simply cook and top with fresh fruit like apples, nuts or seeds such as chopped walnuts, and a spice if desired, such as cinnamon, Miller adds.
+If you’re in the mood for soup, try chicken barley, mushroom barley, or vegetable barley soup.
+You can also have it for breakfast; simply cook and top with fresh fruit like apples, nuts or seeds such as chopped walnuts, and spice if desired, such as cinnamon, Miller adds.
 Eating well is something you should do when you’re sick, but don’t do these things with a cold.

-When lunch or dinner time calls and you’re dealing with even the slightest hint of a sickness, fill your plate with a nutrient-dense protein like salmon or tuna.
+When lunch or dinner time calls and you’re dealing with even the slightest hint of sickness, fill your plate with a nutrient-dense protein like salmon or tuna.
 One study published in the Journal of Leukocyte Biology found that fish oil boosted immune function.
 In the study, a diet containing DHA-rich fish oil boosted the activity of a white blood cell called B-cells, an important part of the body’s immune system response.
-If you’re not big into seafood, or fatty fish like salmon or tuna, opt for fish oil supplements instead; you’ll still get the key benefits and plus high levels of heart-healthy mono- and polyunsaturated fats that help keep your immune system working its best.
+If you’re not big into seafood or fatty fish like salmon or tuna, opt for fish oil supplements instead; you’ll still get the key benefits and plus heart-healthy mono- and polyunsaturated fats that help keep your immune system working its best.

 Foods rich in vitamin C